The Texas Chainsaw Massacre (2003 film): Production

+Attempted fifth film

+In November 1998, it was reported Unapix Entertainment has acquired theatrical rights to The Texas Chainsaw Massacre and had begun pre-production on a fifth installment tentatively titled TX25 for a 1999 release.
+However, by January 2002 Unapix Entertainment had allowed their option on the rights to expire.

 Development

 On December 5, 2001, Creature Corner.com reported that Michael Bay's newly created company Platinum Dunes (which was created in order to produce low-budget films), had set its focus on remaking The Texas Chain Saw Massacre.
 Early announcements on the site indicated that the story would be told in flashback with actress Marilyn Burns, who starred in the original film, reprising her role as an aged Sally Hardesty recounting the events in the film.
 It was later announced that the filmmakers had already purchased the rights to the original film.

 Early in the film's production the original filmmakers Tobe Hooper and Kim Henkel would be writing a script for the film, but it was unknown at the time whether or not their script would be used.
 In June 2002, it was announced that Marcus Nispel would direct the film in his directorial debut.
 Nispel said that he was initially against the idea of remaking the film, calling it "blasphemy" to his longtime director of photography, Daniel Pearl, who had shot the original film.
 Pearl, however, encouraged Nispel to join the project, as he wanted to bookend his career with Chainsaw films.

 It was later announced that Scott Kosar signed on as the film's screenwriter.

 As in the original 1974 version, it is loosely inspired by the real-life crimes of Wisconsin serial killer Ed Gein.
 Gein's crimes had also inspired novels such as Psycho and The Silence of the Lambs, both of which were later adapted into subsequent films.